 Unless the conduct is life threatening, tell the individual bothering you to stop contacting you in writing by either certified mail or by email and then CEASE communicating with them.
 It’s amazing how many people continue to engage those who harass or abuse them even while wanting it to stop.
 The purpose of telling someone to stop in writing, or email, or text, is the other party cannot deny you said stop.
 As lawyers, we say you “clearly and unequivocally” put the harassing individual on notice that you wanted nothing more to do with them and wanted no more communication.
 Practically, the person put on notice to stop, who does not stop, will not be able to claim ignorance in a future case you may bring against him or her, nor will be able to claim you somehow encouraged more communication.
 Doing this is essential.
 There are potentially two different types of cases besides civilly suing someone for damages which you may choose to initiate if the behavior does not stop.
 Those two other options are civil protection orders or criminal charges.

 Initiating a Criminal or Civil Action for Internet Misconduct

 Things get a little trickier when you do not know who is writing the harassing things about you online.
-Again, an experienced attorney may help you track down who the individual is through a variety of different methods, including working with the police.
+Again, an experienced lawyer | attorney will help you track down who the individual if possible as generally we know people who trace others online.

 It is understandable for some people to think the abuser will lose interest at some point and go away on their own.
 Unfortunately, many bullies and abusers do not and remain infatuated with their target.
 In instances like this, it is important to protect yourself.
 Do not allow someone to take away your ability to relax and live in peace.
-The police can help you in many instances but in situations where the police are not the complete answer, civil lawyers can fight to get your life back.
+The police can help you in many instances but in situations where the police are not the complete answer, lawyers can fight to get your life back.
 Email or call us at 206-708-7852 to set an appointment.